Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 Using Free Blogspot Blog:

-If you’re serious about making money with blogging, you shouldn’t be blogging on a free Blogspot blog.
+If you’re serious about making money with blogging, you shouldn’t be blogging on a free platform Like Blogspot or Medium.

 So if you are blogging on a free Blogspot blog, then it is in your best interest to move to wordpress as it offers room for multiple income streams.